Definitions of whiteness in the United States: Background

+Key acts relating to 'whiteness'

+The legal definition of "whiteness" in the United States has historically been shaped by immigration and naturalization laws as well as key Supreme Court decisions.
+The Naturalization Act of 1790 limited citizenship to "free White persons," laying a foundation for racial eligibility tied to whiteness.

+The Immigration Act of 1924, also known as the Johnson-Reed Act, was a pivotal piece of U.S. immigration legislation that codified racial and national exclusions into federal law.
+It established national origins quotas that heavily favored Northern and Western European countries over eastern and southern ones, while virtually excluding immigrants from Asia, Africa, and the Middle East.

+These two acts are fundamental in marking changes in definitions of whiteness, whereas in 1790 white immigration was based solely off skin colour we can see how over time it has evolved to produce different sub groups within this broader theme of whiteness.

 Racial prerequisite cases

 During the period when only "white" people could become naturalized U.S. citizens, many court decisions were required to define which ethnic groups were included in this term.
 These are known as the "racial prerequisite cases", and they also informed subsequent legislation.

+Intersectionality

+While race remains a key axis of social differentiation, the interaction of whiteness with other categories such as gender, class, and sexuality has received increasing attention.
+Kimberlé Crenshaw’s theory of intersectionality underscores how social structures often produce compounded forms of privilege or marginalization.[3]
+For example, middle-class white women may experience both gender-based discrimination and racial privilege simultaneously.

 Specific groups

 African Americans

-Laws dating from 17th-century colonial America excluded children of at least one black parent from the status of being white.
+In 17th-century colonial Virginia and Maryland, lawmakers codified racial boundaries by declaring that children born to Black mothers, even if fathered by white men, would inherit the status of the mother—ensuring perpetual enslaved status and denying them legal whiteness.
 Early legal standards did so by defining the race of a child based on a mother's race while banning interracial marriage, while later laws defined all people of some African ancestry as black, under the principle of hypodescent, later known as the one-drop rule.
 Some 19th-century categorization schemes defined people with one black parent (the other white) as mulatto, with one black grandparent as quadroon and with one black great grandparent as octoroon.
 The latter categories remained within an overall black or African American category.
 Many members of these categories passed temporarily or permanently as white.
 Since several thousand blacks have been crossing the color line each year, the phenomenon known as "passing for white", millions of White Americans have recent African ancestors.
 A statistical analysis done in 1958 estimated that 21% of the white population had African ancestors.
 The study concluded that the majority of Americans of African descent were actually white and not black.